 Dark spots on the face or body can be really distressing.
-Not everybody gets them, but for those who do, it can cause problems: they don't disappear on their own, and covering them with foundation is also tough.
-Experts explain why these brown spots appear and how to remove them.
+Not everybody gets them, but for those who do, it can be frustrating.
+They don't disappear on their own and covering them with foundation is also tough.
+Here’s why these brown spots appear and how to remove them.

 Hyperpigmentation is the presence of darker spots or streaks on the skin.
-Dark skin spots can be irregular and be located on different parts of the body or face.
-They can come in a variety of shapes and tones.
+Dark skin spots are irregular and are located on different parts of the body or face.
+They come in a variety of shapes and tones.

-In most cases, increased pigmentation does not cause physical discomfort, pain, itching, or other health concerns.
+In most cases, increased pigmentation doesn’t cause physical discomfort, pain, itching, or other health concerns.
 The biggest issue with the spots is their unpleasant appearance.
-Excessive pigmentation on the face is sometimes taken for something like a cosmetic defect.
-Spots draw others' attention and become a source of teasing.
-A person feels both: psychological discomfort and fear of communication.
-Social activity decreases and isolation develops.
-However, this is not the only reason to start pathology treatment.
-It could indicate issues with the internal body systems as well.
+Excessive pigmentation on the face is treated like a cosmetic defect.
+A person feels both psychological discomfort and shy.
+It’s easier to just not participate in social activities.
+However, this is not the only reason to start pathology treatments.
+Hyperpigmentation could indicate issues with the internal body systems as well.

-Dark spots on the skin occur when melanin is produced by the skin more than usual.
-Melanin is the pigment that is responsible not only for the colour of our skin but eyes and hair as well.
+Dark spots on the skin occur when the skin produces a higher than usual amount of melanin.
+Melanin is responsible not only for the colour of our skin but also eyes and hair as well.
 It is our natural defence against the sun.
 Melanocyte cells build this pigment to protect the skin from destruction.
-Melatonin is a powerful antioxidant, and it neutralises solar radiation.
+Melanin is a powerful antioxidant that neutralises solar radiation.

-Melanin is produced in the lower layers of the epidermis and then transported to the upper layer.
+The lower layers of the epidermis produce melanin, and then transports it to the upper layer.
 There it absorbs sunlight and thus protects the skin.
-If the skin does not receive sunlight, melatonin is not synthesised.
+If the skin does not receive sunlight, then it doesn’t produce melanin.

-Each time the process is activated in the cells, a small trace is left behind.
-Over time, this trace of melanin on the skin accumulates and a dark spot forms in this place.
+Each time this process is activated in the cells, a small trace of melanin is left behind.
+Over time, this trace of melanin on the skin accumulates, and a dark spot forms in this place.